paperswithbacktest/awesome-systematic-trading/README.md

 We're collecting (an admittedly opinionated) list of resources papers, datasets, blogs, libraries, books and methodologies for finding, developing, and running Systematic Trading (Quantitative Trading) on Futures.

+What will you find here?

+- 89 scientific papers describing systematic trading strategies
+- 82 futures datasets
+- 55 books for quantitative traders
+- A unique quantitative modeling methodology
+- A more

 How do we pick the resources?

 - Fit in systematic futures trading domain